6 Best 64GB RAM Laptops in 2026 –[Power Users, Creators & Gamers]

 Cons

-At the heart of the Raider is an Intel Core i9-14900HX processor and an NVIDIA RTX 4070 GPU, with up to 64GB of DDR5 memory.
+At the heart of the Titan is an Intel Core Ultra 9-285HX processor and an NVIDIA GeForce RTX 5080 GPU, with 64GB of DDR5 memory.
 Whether you’re editing 4K video in Adobe Premiere, modeling in SolidWorks, or building in Unreal Engine, this configuration can handle it with ease.

-It’s also top-notch in terms of cooling and stability—thanks to MSI’s Cooler Boost 5 system, which keeps temperatures stable even during long gaming or rendering sessions.
+It’s also top-notch in terms of cooling and stability—thanks to MSI’s advanced vapor-chamber cooling system, which keeps temperatures stable even during long gaming or rendering sessions.

-Plus, it comes with thoughtful extras like a SteelSeries RGB keyboard, an infrared camera for Windows Hello, and a full suite of connectivity features including Thunderbolt, HDMI 2.1, USB-C, and Wi-Fi 7.
-The Raider is a bit bulkier than thinner models like the Dell XPS 16, but it offers powerful performance, better airflow, and greater expandability.
+Plus, it comes with thoughtful extras like a Cherry MX mechanical RGB keyboard, an IR camera for Windows Hello, and a full suite of connectivity features including Thunderbolt 5, HDMI 2.1, USB-C, and Wi-Fi 7.
+The Titan is noticeably bulkier than thinner laptops, but it delivers maximum performance, superior airflow, and extreme expandability.

 Who Should Buy This & Why: